kasperis3/kasperis3/README.md

 I am a software engineer with multiple years of experience working in Javascript, Go and a variety of frameworks.
 I have a background in mathematics and I have extensive experience with AWS.

-I am a co-creator of [Otter](https://otter-framework.dev), an open-source serverless framework that enables peer-to-peer video communication within web applications.
+I am a co-creator of [Otter](https://otter-framework.dev), an open-source serverless framework that enables peer-to-peer video communication within web applications where privacy is of the utmost importance.

 Curiosity is my superpower.
 I'm a relentless question-asker & lifelong learner on a journey to improve myself & the world.